oxinabox/ChainRulesJuliaCon2020/out/src/index.md

 # What does ChainRules Need?

-dbukaemhhkngunpvitbpiqitujgmusfmbatdzdwhzjfgvtscws
+fnizkltiburcuizhdwxjxqbkinigkpsleaqvvltczekmtvpqvv

 ### An AD Agnostic System for Writing Rules
 ChainRulesCore.jl

-dbukaemhhkngunpvitbpiqitujgmusfmbatdzdwhzjfgvtscws
+fnizkltiburcuizhdwxjxqbkinigkpsleaqvvltczekmtvpqvv

-### An inventory of actual rules, e.g. for Base
+### An inventory of actual rules for Base and StdLibs
 ChainRules.jl

-dbukaemhhkngunpvitbpiqitujgmusfmbatdzdwhzjfgvtscws
+fnizkltiburcuizhdwxjxqbkinigkpsleaqvvltczekmtvpqvv

 ### A way to test they are right
 ChainRulesTestUtils.jl